 Papers in the Sir William Luce Publication Series are published each year within the Durham Middle East Papers series by the Institute for Middle Eastern and Islamic Studies.

-In the context of the continuing revolution and the recent military fighting in Sudan the lecture will provide a timely consideration of the country’s traditional political movements and their responses to the challenges of modern liberal discourses emerging from youth movements and civil society organizations and to those social and political movements now active in the marginalised peripheries of the country.
+In the context of the continuing revolution and the war in Sudan this lecture provides a timely consideration of the country’s traditional political movements and their responses to the challenges of modern liberal discourses emerging from youth movements and civil society organizations and to those social and political movements now active in the marginalised peripheries of the country.

 Dr Azza M. Ahmed is an Assistant Professor in International Relations at the University of Medical Science and Technology in Khartoum.
 She teaches courses on gender and international relations, non-governmental organizations and public policy, and on social research methods.
 She is also a member of and advisor for several civil society organizations, focussing on youth and gender perspectives, and is a democratic transformation consultant for Life & Peace Institute, the EU, and various NGOs.
 She has worked for many years as a national expert on democracy, human rights, and good governance and on political parties in Sudan.